 To establish a MoCA network, you’ll need MoCA adapters.
 These devices connect your devices to the network using the coaxial cables.
 Typically, one adapter is connected to your router, and another adapter is connected to the device that needs internet access, such as a smart TV, gaming console, or computer.

-MoCA creates a point-to-point wired connection, ensuring a direct and stable link between devices.
+MoCA creates a shared coax network (half‑duplex).
+It schedules logical point‑to‑point transmissions between nodes over a common channel for a direct and stable experience between devices.

 This setup provides several advantages over traditional Wi‑Fi: